 Led by the Museums of the Universities of St Andrews, POP and the Scottish Oceans Institute collaborated to develop this exciting and ambitious new exhibition.
 Running from October 2021 to January 2022, the physical exhibition (Wardlaw Museum, St Andrews) and parallel online content is a contribution to the public conversation around the CoP26 conference’s pivotal climate change negotiations.

-Audiences are invited to explore the ocean environment, climate challenges and consider the behavioural changes that they can make in driving positive change for people and planet.
-The narrative is underpinned by research case examples that showcase the role of marine science in guiding our understanding of and response to global challenges for the ocean and the climate.
+Audiences were invited to explore the ocean environment, climate challenges and consider the behavioural changes that they can make in driving positive change for people and planet.
+The narrative was underpinned by research case examples that showcase the role of marine science in guiding our understanding of and response to global challenges for the ocean and the climate.
 These research case studies are presented alongside/illustrated by the University’s natural history collections.

 Read our blog on the University of St Andrews Museum page, titled “Why the ocean?”: https://museumblog.wp.st-andrews.ac.uk/2021/10/18/dive-in-why-the-ocean/ [Published October 2021]

 Check out the podcast from the University of St Andrews Museum Team “Curiosity Conversations” Featuring Hannah Ladd-Jones and Chris Leakey.
 Listen here: https://www.listennotes.com/podcasts/the-curiosity/dr-chris-leakey-and-hannah-x_lUaBG40h2/ [Released March 2021].